-If you are a leader of an organization then you have the awesome responsibility of establishing the parameters by which your organization will be successful.
+If you are a leader of any organization then you have the awesome responsibility of establishing the parameters by which your organization will be successful.

-I feel the need in every post like this, Jesus sets the bar.
+I feel the need in every post like this, Jesus sets the bar for the church.
 Period.
 He is our standard.
-But, it would be foolish to ignore the fact God allows people to lead, even in the church.
+But it would be foolish to ignore the fact God allows people to lead, even in the church.
 And, as Christian leaders, we set the bar in our church for many of the things which happen in the church.

 A mentor of mine always says, “Everything rises and falls on leadership”.
 He didn’t make up the saying, but he’s learned in his 70+ years experience how true a statement it is.
 Are you leading with the idea that you are setting the bar for the people you are trying to lead?